fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 There is one more factor to weigh in.
 When looking to get promoted, you may never get anywhere.
-Not because you aren't good but because the company has no need for someone higher up the ladder or you simply be too good at what you do so they want to keep you where you are.
+Not because you aren't good but because the company has no need for someone higher up the ladder or you are simply be too good at what you do so they want to keep you where you are.
 When hiring you do so because you already need someone.
 You are in the market, looking for someone to fill a vacancy.
-It is a bit like selling door to door vs being in a store with people shopping.
+It is a bit like selling door to door versus being in a store with people shopping.
 Knocking on a door is basically trying to sell to a person who may not even be interested but if they are in the shop, you know that they are looking.